Is this what the iPhone 8 looks like?

 If Apple sticks to its normal announcement schedule, the official unveiling of the next iPhones should happen during the first or second week of September.
-But two of the devices biggest secret may already be known.
+But two of the device's biggest secrets may already be known.
 The basic design and its rumored facial recognition features appear to have been confirmed through code buried in a newly leaked firmware.

 As reported by MacRumors, Troughton-Smith posted the relevant bits of code on Twitter, including references to infrared face detection as part of the BiometricKit framework.
 The firmware also includes reference to "BKFaceDetect" and events such as "TooFarFromCamera" and "MultipleFaces."

-Apple representatives did not respond immediately to CNET's request for comment, and CNET has not indepedently verified the code snippets in question.
+Apple representatives did not respond immediately to CNET's request for comment and CNET has not independently verified the code snippets in question.

 Apple